Somewhere (song): 2021 film

 In the 2021 film, the song takes place after "I Feel Pretty," like in the stage show, except now it is sung by Valentina (Rita Moreno), a reworked version of the character Doc.
 The ballet is again omitted, like in the 1961 film.
 This version was also used to underscore the film's teaser trailer, which premiered during the 93rd Academy Awards telecast on April 25, 2021.

 P. J. Proby version

-In 1964, P. J. Proby released his version of "Somewhere", which reached numbers six on the British and eight on the Australian singles charts.
+In 1964, P. J. Proby released his version of "Somewhere", which reached number six in the British and eight in the Australian singles charts.
 The song also charted well in various European countries.

 The Supremes' version

 In 1965, the Supremes recorded the song for their album, There's a Place for Us, though it went unreleased until 2004.
 They also used it for their debut appearance at the Copacabana nightclub in New York City and it eventually became a fixture of their nightclub acts.
 They also sang the song on The Ed Sullivan Show and The Hollywood Palace.
 In contrast to the original melody, a special dramatic monologue was incorporated, which was frequently changed in conjunction with changes in the group as well as the country's turmoil in the late 1960s.

 In the aftermath of the shooting of Martin Luther King Jr., the monologue was changed to reflect King's famous "I Have a Dream" speech.
 When the Supremes appeared on The Tonight Show Starring Johnny Carson the day after King had been murdered, lead singer Diana Ross was so overcome with emotion that she practically stumbled through the speech, but got an extraordinary ovation from the studio audience.
 It would once again be nationally televised several months later that year when the group paired up with the Temptations for an NBC television special, TCB.
 The monologue for that special went as follows: